- You are viewing a Navigating Care library resource.

 WHY is this medicine prescribed?

 Pomalidomide is used in combination with dexamethasone to treat multiple myeloma (a type of cancer of the bone marrow) that has not improved during or within 60 days of treatment with at least two other medications, including lenalidomide (Revlimid) and a proteasome inhibitor such as bortezomib (Velcade) or carfilzomib (Kyprolis).
+It is also used to treat Kaposi's sarcoma (a type of cancer that causes abnormal tissue to grow on different parts of the body) related to acquired immunodeficiency syndrome (AIDS) after unsuccessful treatment with other medications or in people with Kaposi's sarcoma who are do not have human immunodeficiency virus (HIV) infection.
 Pomalidomide is in a class of medications called immunomodulatory agents.
 It works by helping the bone marrow to produce normal blood cells and by killing abnormal cells in the bone marrow.

 Are there OTHER USES for this medicine?